O'Brien Hat Trick Leads New York to Win over Seattle in Dallas

 New York has now outshot their opponent in all eight games this season and have produced three of the league's four highest single game shot counts of 40 or more.

+Seattle entered tonight's action with just five different goal scorers, fewest in the PWHL, before getting goals from three different players.

-Casey O'Brien is the first rookie, and third skater, to record a hat trick this season and the first player in the PWHL to score two power play goals in a single game this season.
-The Sirens third overall pick has her first career point streak (3G, 1A) and is now tied for second in rookie scoring with five points (3G, 2A) in eight games after winning the 2025 Patty Kazmaier Memorial Award and leading the NCAA with 88 points (26G, 62A) in 41 games with Wisconsin.
+Casey O'Brien is the first rookie, and third skater, to record a hat trick this season and the first player in PWHL history to score a hat trick in a Takeover Tour game.
+She's also the first player in the PWHL to score two power play goals in a single game this season.
+This marks her first career point streak (3G, 1A) and puts her tied for second in rookie scoring with five points (3G, 2A) in eight games after winning the 2025 Patty Kazmaier Memorial Award and leading the NCAA with 88 points (26G, 62A) in 41 games with Wisconsin.

 Maddi Wheeler's first career goal came in her eighth career game and on her 21st shot of the season.
 The Sirens fourth-round pick began her career with three assists in her debut and now has her first career point streak following an assist last week against Toronto.